scouten/ericscouten.travel/content/2025/08-03+new-jersey/01-02-to-the-jersey-shore/index.md

 bounds = {sw = [40.092, -74.978], ne = [41.301, -73.777]}
 cover = "es-258-6343"
 cover_cdn_key = "img/v1/2025/08/es-258-6343"
+cover_alt = "A narrow two-lane country road with a double yellow center line curves gently into the distance, flanked by lush green deciduous trees that form a canopy overhead, with dappled morning sunlight falling across the pavement and dense undergrowth lining both sides."
 +++

 Lisa and I arrived in New Jersey yesterday morning for a weeklong family visit.